 The fashion accessories market has experienced major growth over the last decade, from luxury leather goods labels to cutting edge sports brands pushing the boundaries of materials and technology.
 There is currently huge demand for young creative graduates who can rework traditional approaches and understand the cultural as well as technological aspects of fashion accessory design.

 Ravensbourne offers you the opportunity to become a digital design native in a forward thinking community.
-All our students are eligible for a £300 bursary towards a new laptop, plus the full Adobe Creative Suite (including Photoshop, Illustrator and InDesign), amongst other creative software, is free for all our students throughout their degree.
+All our students are eligible for the full Adobe Creative Suite (including Photoshop, Illustrator and InDesign), amongst other creative software throughout their degree.

 Experimentation and innovation, an eye for detail and research based approaches are the core essence of our teaching, covering a mix of creative practice and theory-based learning.
 With its interdisciplinary and collaborative approach, you will be introduced to a vibrant maker-culture.
 The course is delivered through a wide range of lectures, talks from external visitors, seminars, practical workshops and in-depth individual tutorials.
 In addition, self-directed study and group projects will prepare you for your professional life.